mattcpereyra/stat992-notes/git-notes.md

 # then `git branch` to print current branch
 *git push -u origin
 # origin is an alias for the `git@github.com...` ssh

+# New branches will appear below this line
+# maybe this branch is called "grep"
+# because it contains info about "grep"